 And like that, with a lot of beach and relaxing, we had a great weekend, so on Sunday, we headed home with another 7/8 hours journey.

-On our way back we stooped in Porto Amboim to eat some seafood, big delicious prawns.
-Porto Amboim has also a wonderful beach, and it’s a good option to spend a weekend out of the craziness of Luanda.
+On our way back, we stooped in Porto Amboim to eat some seafood, giant delicious prawns.
+Porto Amboim also has a wonderful beach, and it’s an excellent option to spend a weekend out of the craziness of Luanda.

-And like that off to work… Benguela is a must.. you can also go by plane and it takes just one hour, but I think that by car it’s worth the adventure at least one time.
+And like that, off to work… Benguela is a must… you can also go by plane, and it takes just one hour, but I think that doing a road trip from Luanda to Benguela is worth the adventure, at least once.